 Here at Robin Hood we feel that we have a special responsibility to preserve our history and traditions while continuing to develop and grow with the needs of our modern camp community.
 Our dining hall, theater, and every one of our bunks have been thoroughly renovated and redesigned within the past ten years.
 We’ve replaced all of our bathrooms, showers, beds and lights.
 Amidst all of this development, we’re proud that our main camp lodge has been standing untouched since our very first summer in 1927.

 We’re committed to providing our campers with a truly exceptional summer experience, and that means providing our campers with truly exceptional facilities and living accommodations.

 Our bunks, which have been carefully restored and updated within the past 8 years, are designed as open, communal living spaces in which our campers can interact freely and easily with one another.
 In addition to our open layout, all of our bunks contain a meeting area in which our campers and counselors can get together for group discussions and indoor activities.
 We have built 3 brand new cabins in the last 4 years.
 A few of our bunks even have their own indoor basketball courts!
 All of our bunks have their own private bathrooms, 20 out of 22 bunks have their own showers.
 Bunks that don’t have their own showers are located just a few short steps away from a separate shower facility.

-Campers at Robin Hood have access to a wide array of both indoor and outdoor athletic facilities, including six all-weather tennis courts, three football fields, three soccer fields, a regulation baseball diamond (which even has a 400 seat grandstand!), four softball diamonds, three outdoor basketball courts (two of which are lighted for nighttime activities), a regulation indoor basketball court, four volleyball courts (including grass and sand courts), a street hockey rink, as wells a lacrosse, field hockey, and team handball field.
-In addition to these athletic fields and facilities, Robin Hood is proud to offer our campers access to a four-ring, thirteen-horse stable, a fully-equipped gymnastics center, archery and riflery ranges, dance studio, spinning studio, and yoga studio.
+Campers at Robin Hood have access to a wide array of both indoor and outdoor athletic facilities, including six all-weather tennis courts, three football fields, five soccer fields, three softball diamonds, four outdoor basketball courts (two of which are lighted for nighttime activities), 2 indoor basketball courts, four volleyball courts (including lighted grass and sand courts), a street hockey rink, as well as lacrosse, field hockey, and team handball fields.
+In addition to these athletic fields and facilities, Robin Hood is proud to offer our campers access to a four-ring, thirteen-horse stable, a fully-equipped gymnastics center, archery and riflery ranges, dance studio and brand new weight and spinning rooms.